ShawonAshraf/skipgram-pytorch/README.md

 cd skipgram-pytorch
 conda env create -f env.yml
-# wait for the envrionment to setup
+# wait for the environment to setup

 # create a directory to save your model checkpoint after training
 mkdir saved_models